 For the fee structure provided to ESPs, refer to VR-SFP Chapter 16: Project SEARCH Services, 16.5.4 Project SEARCH Services Fees.

-Project SEARCH is a well-established, nationally recognized model that consistently achieves successful outcomes for students with disabilities.
-VR has identified opportunities to build upon this model to develop similar programs for other target groups, such as in-school and out-of-school youth and young adults.
-For example, these programs may include internships, other work-based learning opportunities, and skills training for in-school and out-of-school youth, young adults, or adults who require job skills training using this model.
-As these programs are developed, the VRSM will be updated with applicable procedures and the Project SEARCH fee schedule will be applied as appropriate.

 IPE Requirements

 Project SEARCH customers must have an IPE that states their participation in the program and all additional services that the VR counselor approves for participation (for example, transportation assistance and purchase of work uniforms).